Virgil Carter

-Virgil R. Carter (born November 9, 1945) is an American former professional football quarterback who played in the National Football League (NFL) and the World Football League (WFL) from 1967 through 1976.
+Virgil R. Carter (born November 9, 1945) is an American former professional football player who was a quarterback in the National Football League (NFL) and the World Football League (WFL) from 1967 through 1976.
+He played college football for the BYU Cougars.

 College career

 Carter was the first notable passing quarterback to play at Brigham Young University, whose football program became well known for producing great passers.
 While at BYU, Carter set six national, 19 conference, and 24 school records and was an academic All-American.
 Carter began his college career under first-year coach Tommy Hudspeth, taking over a program that had produced two winning seasons in the previous ten years.
 BYU went 3–6–1 that first year, but Carter threw for over a thousand yards.

 The Cougars won the Western Athletic Conference championship in 1965, going 4–1 in WAC play and 6–4 overall to win the first conference championship in program history.
 The following year, the Cougars won eight out of ten games despite finishing second in the WAC, and Carter threw for over two thousand yards.
 Notably, the success BYU experienced with Carter at quarterback influenced then-assistant coach LaVell Edwards to later adopt a pass-oriented offense after replacing Hudspeth as head coach in 1972.